gramj/information_based_preprocessing/README.md

 ```

 # Contact
-If you have any questions, feel free to contact Jonas Gram through E-Mail (jonas.gram@ipa.fraunhofer.de)
+If you have any questions, feel free to contact Jonas Gram through E-Mail (jonasgram95@gmail.com)
 or Github issues.
-Pull requests are highly welcomed!